 Summary of the weather here in 2021

 Winter was not severe.
 Some snow.
 Not much wind.
 Temps were near average.
 Rainfall was above average.
 March and April were cool and wet.
 May and June were warm and wet.
 May had 4 days in the low 80s.
 So far, June has been warm.
 Today, June 5, very heavy rain and clouds.
 Cool temps in low 50s.
 As of today, June 13, lots more rain.
-This has been The "ice storm" did not happen, however some ice did form, but nothing destructive at this location.
-There was some wind but nothing destructive here.
-In other areas areas nearby, the wind was quite severe and many trees down and damage resulted. and excellent year for the garden.
+This has been an excellent year for the garden.
 Rain, then sun; rain then sun.
 Mild temps.
 T storms possible in a few days, according to weather forecast.

 Record heat here: The last week in June we had temps in the 100s.
 On June 28th, the temp went to 104.2 here.
 An all time record in recorded history.
 This was horrific heat, humidity was up to a max of 93 percent.
 Other areas here had near 110 degrees.
 Trees were literally burned from the heat.
 All around can be seen fir trees with the ends of their branches burned.
 Ferns were burned, leaves on the salmonberry bushes were burned, some bushed killed from the horrific heat.
 No huge fires in this area.
 July and August were hot and dry.
 Temp hit 91 degrees August 12.
 Heavy rain in September.
 Over 3 inches in 48 hours.
 Over 4 inches total for the month of September.